List of Bosnia and Herzegovina football champions

 The Bosnia and Herzegovina football champions are the winners of the highest league in Bosnia and Herzegovina men's football, which has been called the Bosnian Premier League since the 2000–01 season.

-Zrinjski have won nine titles, the most of any club. Željezničar is second with six.
-Zrinjski has dominated during most of the 2010s and 2020s, while Željezničar dominated in the early 2000s and 2010s under manager Amar Osim. Željezničar's city rivals Sarajevo are third with five titles.
-Borac and Čelik are joint-fourth with three titles. Široki Brijeg are fifth with two titles.
+Zrinjski have won nine titles, the most of any club, and have been the dominant side throughout much of the 2010s and 2020s. Željezničar rank second with six titles, and were particularly successful in the early 2000s and early 2010s, notably under manager Amar Osim.
+Sarajevo are third with five titles.
+Borac follow with four titles and have emerged as one of the more successful clubs of the 2020s. Čelik are fifth with three titles, while Široki Brijeg have won two.

 Čelik and Zrinjski are the only sides to have won the league title in three consecutive seasons.

 List of champions

 History

 In 1923, the first edition of leagues was organised in the Kingdom of Yugoslavia where regional championships were also played, besides the top-level national Yugoslav Football Championship.
 The clubs of the Drina Banovina, part of Littoral Banovina and Vrbas Banovina, territorially similar to present-day Bosnia and Herzegovina, played within the Sarajevo Football Subassociation League until 1939.
 The champions of the Subassociation Leagues were granted a place in the qualifiers for the Yugoslav Championship, at the top national level.
 SAŠK (1923, 1924, 1925, 1926, 1927, 1928, 1930–31), Slavija Sarajevo (1929, 1930, 1932–33, 1934–35, 1935–36, 1936–37, 1937–38, 1938–39, 1939–40), Krajišnik Banja Luka (1935–36) were the clubs to manage to participate in the national league, first in 1923 when the championship was played in a cup system.
 In 1939, the Yugoslav league system was changed by creating separate Serbian and Croatian-Slovenian Leagues, which would serve as qualifying leagues for the final phase of the Yugoslav Championship.
 The clubs from the Sarajevo Subassociation played their qualifications to the Serbian League.
 However, Slavija participated in 1939–40 (3rd place) and 1940–41 (9th place) and played their qualifications to the Croatian-Slovenian League.
 However, SAŠK managed to participate and did it on both occasions, in 1939–40 (5th place) and 1940–41 (5th place).
 That would be the last season before the beginning of World War II.